 - Ensure Medicaid members have access to help if they have questions about their plan in person, by phone, and online.
 This includes having help available after regular business hours so parents who work during the day can get help in the evening in understanding their plan and the requirements they must meet to continue receiving Medicaid.

-We encourage CMS to address these concerns during negotiations with the Bevin Administration.
-The Bevin Administration has put kids and families first in many of its policies, and we at Kentucky Youth Advocates encourage the Administration to come to an agreement with CMS as they move forward with the 1115 Medicaid Waiver proposal and preserve Medicaid expansion.
+The Bevin Administration has put kids and families first in many of its policies, and we at Kentucky Youth Advocates encourage the Administration and CMS to come to an agreement that prioritizes kids and families as they move forward with the 1115 Medicaid Waiver proposal and preserve Medicaid expansion.

 Download our position statement as a PDF here.

 Updated July 2017